tts-tcq-2025/refactor-vital-monitor-bijayaacharya135/README.md

 monitor.h	- Data for boundaries/messages

 monitor.cpp -	Implementation of composition functions (no I/O)

+more units can be added by extending the TempUnit enum and conversion logic.

 main.cpp	- I/O code: reading values, printing results